Compare Invincible VS vs Dragon Ball FighterZ

 Product 2: Dragon Ball FighterZ

-Live-service support is a concern in the PS5 review, which says support had already wrapped up.
-The evidence is limited but relevant to long-term expectations.
+Live-service support is a concern in the PS5 review because official support had already wrapped up, raising population worries.

 load times